 The combination of these two factors led Cox to identify a few specific problems occurring in the agricultural industry.
 These problems include the widespread use of chemicals along the surface of the soil, the inability to control chemical distribution to each plant (especially when using broadcast application methods) and the extensive labor associated with taking a plant from seed to harvested product.

-Daniel invented the patented KAPSOL™ delivery system over 20 years ago.
+Daniel invented the patented KAPSOL™ Platform over 20 years ago.
 He continues to add to our patent portfolio with numerous supplementary genius innovations.

 Professor of Biology and Environmental Studies, Elon University